gavr-games/reborn-mmorpg/engine/README.md

     - normal walls

 ## TODO
+- BUG: dungeon keeper not available after back  from dungeon
+- BUG: deselect target, when killed by dragons
 - add Transactions (Mutexes) when objects cnahge
 - change game atlas from type/kind to tags
 - add leveling skills fot character and skills requirements for craft